OpenSIPS/opensips-cli/docs/modules/database.md

 load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`
 * `database_force_drop` - indicates whether the `drop` command should drop the database without prompting the user
+* `template_name` - the name of the database template, that is used to handle role specific commands (defaults to 'template1').
+* `role_name` - the name of the role.
+This role will be assigned to the OpenSIPS database, inheriting the rights and general database options.
+* `role_options` - the options that should be assigned to the given `role_name`.
+Per default following options will be assinged ("NOCREATEDB", "NOCREATEROLE", "LOGIN", "REPLICATION")
+* `role_force_drop` - indicates whether the `drop_role` command should drop the
+given role without prompting the user

 ## Examples